ess-dmsc-dram/data-reduction-hardware-requirements/benchmarks/SNSPowderReduction_bench.md

 #### HYSPECReductionTest.sh

-Taken from the system tests, I tried to use this workflow as it makes use of FilterEvents, but this failed on more than one CPU, saying that the algorithm does not support distributed workspaces
+Taken from the system tests, I tried to use this workflow as it makes use of `FilterEvents`, but this failed on more than one CPU, saying that the algorithm does not support distributed workspaces

 ```
 FilterByLogValue-[Notice] FilterByLogValue started